jainaman224/Algo_Ds_Notes/Binary_Search/README.md

 Procedure binary_search
     A ← sorted array
     n ← size of array
-    x ← value ot be searched
+    x ← value to be searched

     Set lowerBound = 1
     Set upperBound = n